 🚨 Your ants need access to fresh water at all times!

-Even though ants get some moisture from their food, they still require a separate water source to stay hydrated.
+While ants do get some moisture from food, they still need a dedicated water source to stay hydrated.
 Dehydration = disaster.

 Safe Water Sources for Ants